AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

 >AEM Forms Analytics data is available while offline or without an Adobe Analytics cloud configuration if the `we-gov-forms.ui.analytics-<version>.zip` package is installed, but AEM Sites data requires an active cloud configuration.

 1. Navigate to *https://&lt;aemserver&gt;:&lt;port&gt;/sites.html/content*
-1. Select the “AEM Forms We.Gov Site” to view the site pages.
+1. Select the "AEM Forms We.Gov Site" to view the site pages.
-1. Select one of the site page (e.g. Home), and choose “Analytics & Recommendations”.
+1. Select one of the site page (e.g. Home), and choose "Analytics & Recommendations".

    ![Analysis and Recommendations](assets/analytics_recommendations.jpg)